-13.1 An initial high level framework for discussion has been developed which can be found at Appendix 1 Part 1.
-The framework sets out the key areas to be explored focusing on operational (internal) actions and strategic (external) opportunities and challenges; there is clearly a cross over between these areas.
+- 13.1 An initial high level framework for discussion has been developed which can be found at Appendix 1 Part 1.
+The framework sets out the key areas to be explored focussing on operational (internal) actions and strategic (external) opportunities and challenges; there is clearly a cross over between these areas. - 13.2 Part 2 sets out a management structure for the transition from response to recovery.
+This mirrors closely the set up that was put in place, and is proving effective, for the response phase, and supports efficient operational decision making whilst allowing strategic decisions to be escalated where needed.

-- 13.2 Part 2 sets out a management structure for the transition from response to recovery.
-This mirrors closely the set up that was put in place, and is proving effective, for the response phase, and supports efficient operational decision making whilst allowing strategic decisions to be escalated where needed. - 13.3 This structure will also serve as a vehicle for developing the Recovery and Renewal Plan.
-It is proposed that Members of the Executive lead on each of the themes, as detailed, working closely with a member of SLT and lead officer(s).
+- 13.3 This structure will also serve as a vehicle for developing the Recovery and Renewal Plan.
+It is proposed that Members of Hub lead on each of the themes, as detailed, working closely with a member of SLT and lead officer(s).
 In this way, the learning and opportunities arising from the response phase can be shared and future options explored. - 13.4 Part 3 sets out draft key objectives for the plan.
-These objectives, which may well change in time, will initially help underwrite the development of options under the main themes within the framework and inform future decisions as to which options to pursue or otherwise.
+These objectives, which may well change in time, will initially help underwrite the development of options under the main themes within the framework and inform future decisions as to which options to pursue or otherwise. - 13.5 Members will be aware that a number of 'Chat Rooms', open to all, have been set-up and these have made excellent progress in exploring the challenges and opportunities that have emerged. - 13.6 The Chat rooms, led by Members and supported by officers, have already produced some positive outcomes and some areas for development in the future including; - Fostering the link between businesses supplying, for example delivery of food, to community groups. - Connecting voluntary and community groups through an online forum - Supporting the sustainability of existing and new food banks through signposting funding sources and conditions - Looking at different data sources to establish a better view of individual needs across the community. - 13.7 It is proposed that the learning and proposals emerging from the chat rooms will be fed into the process detailed below.